 Cladded or Core-less?

 Core-less knives are also made in the premium market.
-Sometimes this means that the steal has been forged into the shape of the knife via heat, hammer and anvil.
+Sometimes this means that the steel has been forged into the shape of the knife via heat, hammer and anvil.
 Other times this means that the knife has still been cut from a sheet of metal.
 Either way the knife is formed from a single piece of steel.

 Traditional Damascus knives are core-less knives.
 Two or more pieces of steel are forge welded together and folded many times to produce the beautiful and strong, multilayered effect.
 However, many modern blades, which have a Damascus finish are simply Damascus clad and another more pure and hardy steel is sandwiched into the core of the knife.
 Often this is visible if you look at the spine of the knife or cladding line.